 Step 6: Take the oral antibiotics that your dentist prescribed to you.
 This will kill the periodontal infection and will prevent the formation of bacterial colonies, especially after a surgical gum treatment.
 Make sure you take the medication as recommended.

-Call Riverdale Dental Arts today at 718-548-1148 if you have any questions about gum disease in Riverdale, New York, or if you need to schedule an appointment with Dr. Sheldon Kupferman.
+Call Riverdale Dental Arts today at 718-548-1148 if you have any questions about gum disease in The Bronx, New York, or if you need to schedule an appointment with Dr. Sheldon Kupferman.
 We will be happy to help you with anything you need!